CivicHall/civic-hall-member-guide/content/reference/bikes.md

 - In the Space

 ---
 Yes, however, bike storage in the Civic Hall workspace is first come, first serve.
 You will need to bring your bike upstairs in the freight elevator and hang it on the bike rack in the storage area.
+For more information, please email community@civichall.org.